hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 ### Exercise

-1. Writerow ['hello','python'] in A1 in the CSV file
+1. Write row ['hello','python'] in A1 in the CSV file

 ```python
 import csv